isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 system to malfunction.
 For example, one server may consider a lease to be expired when it is actually still valid.
-The lease reclamation process may remove a name associated with this lease from the DNS, causing problems when the client later attempts to renew the lease.
+The lease reclamation process may remove a name associated with this lease from the DNS, causing problems when the client later attempts to renew its lease.

 Each active server monitors the clock skew by comparing its current time with the time returned by its partner in response to the heartbeat command.
-This gives a good approximation of the clock skew, although it doesn't take into account the time between sending the response by the partner and receiving this response by the server which sent the heartbeat command.
+This gives a good approximation of the clock skew, although it does not take into account the time between the partner sending the response and the receipt of this response by the server which sent the heartbeat command.
 If the clock skew exceeds 30 seconds, a warning log message is issued.
 The administrator may correct this problem by synchronizing the clocks (e.g. using NTP); the servers should notice the